 Lady Boss: The Jackie Collins Story tells the untold true story of the best-selling novelist who became known as the ‘queen of the bonkbuster’.
 Jackie wrote saucy romantic fiction about the rich and powerful, including her world famous novels such as Chances, Lucky, Lady Boss, Hollywood Wives and The Stud.

-But as this documentary, shown on CNN on June 27 and coming to BBC2 later this year, will reveal... behind the fame and celebrity, Jackie's turbulent life could rival the spicy plots she dreamed up for her novels.
+This acclaimed documentary, already shown on CNN, currently available on Netflix in the US and Canada, and coming to BBC2 in the UK later this year.
+It will reveal that behind the fame and celebrity, Jackie's turbulent life could rival the spicy plots she dreamed up for her novels.
 She also hid her private struggles behind a carefully crafted façade.

 Narrated by a cast of Jackie’s closest friends and family, including her older sister — Hollywood icon and Dynasty star Joan Collins — the biopic draws on family photographs, home movies and excerpts from Jackie Collins’ personal diaries to reveal the truth behind her childhood and two marriages.